• Skip to primary navigation

 Substitutions/Tips

-• You don't have to julienne the cucumber and apple, but it's highly recommended so each bite is really flavorful from the bright dressing.
+• You don't have to julienne the cucumber and apple, but it's highly recommended so each bite is really flavorful from the bright dressing, and the salad is very crunchy.

 • Adjust olive oil, apple cider vinegar, and salt in the apple cucumber salad to your taste preference.